 The SystemCheck engine monitor alerts the operator with a 10-second beep of the horn and a warning light on the gauge when certain engine problems occur.
-The appropriate warning light will stay on until the problem is corrected or the key switch is turned OFF.
+The appropriate warning light will stay on until the key switch is turned OFF.